 Decision and Order: The Court found that Article VI of the Constitution gives the LRBOI Tribal Court jurisdiction to hear the case.
-Regarding Plaintiff's other allegations, the Court found that: 1) Plaintiff undoubtedly filed an election dispute and therefore dismissed the allegation that for failure to state a claim upon which relief can be granted; 2) Plaintiff did not properly make a request to review existing public documents during normal office hours and therefore dismissed the allegation as it applies to the Defendant for failure to state a claim upon which relief may be granted under law; 3) Plaintiff failed to claim any violation of any Tribal law and that Plaintiff failed to state a claim upon which relief may be granted under the law; 4) Plaintiff failed to state a claim upon which relief may be granted under the law; 5) Plaintiff failed to claim any violation of any Tribal law, and Plaintiff failed to state a claim upon which relief may be granted under the law; and 5) Plaintiff failed to at a minimum have prevailed on allegation (3) and/or (4) but because the Court found those claims meritless, this claim too must fail.
+Regarding Plaintiff's other allegations, the Court found that: 1) Plaintiff undoubtedly filed an election dispute and therefore dismissed the allegation that for failure to state a claim upon which relief can be granted; 2) Plaintiff did not properly make a request to review existing public documents during normal office hours and therefore dismissed the allegation as it applies to the Defendant for failure to state a claim upon which relief may be granted under law; 3) Plaintiff failed to claim any violation of any Tribal law and that Plaintiff failed to state a claim upon which relief may be granted under the law; 4) Plaintiff failed to cite any authority in the Election Board Regulations or elsewhere to support this allegation, Plaintiff failed to claim any violation of any Tribal law, and Plaintiff failed to state a claim upon which relief may be granted under the law; and 5) Plaintiff would have had to at a minimum have prevailed on allegation (3) and/or (4) but because the Court found those claims meritless, this claim too must fail.